 Most standard Wi-Fi routers allow VPN traffic to pass through but do not perform any VPN operations themselves.
 A VPN router, on the other hand, has a VPN installed directly onto it, establishing a secure connection for each and every device connected to the Wi-Fi network.

 VPN on your router: how it works

-With NordVPN on your router, every single device connected to your router will have its traffic sent through the encrypted tunnel.
+Once you’ve set up a router VPN, every single device connected to your router will have its traffic sent through the encrypted tunnel.
 Your PC, your laptop, your home entertainment system, and even your smart IoT toaster.

 - Always-on security and privacy.
-With NordVPN on your router, you’ll always be connected to the VPN service.
+With a router VPN, you’ll always be connected to the VPN server.
 You’ll never forget to secure yourself because you’ll be part of the VPN tunnel as long as your router is working.
-If any of your devices perform any automatic communication updates without your explicit participation, like account balance updates for a personal finance app, those communications will be secured even if you’re sleeping.
+If any of your devices initiate any automatic connections, like account balance updates for a personal finance app, they will be secured even if you’re sleeping.

 - Covers devices that don’t support VPNs.
 There are plenty of WiFi-enabled devices that don’t support VPN coverage on their own but could certainly benefit from it.
 Home media systems are an excellent example.
-Certain content on Apple TV may be blocked for viewers in certain locations.
-You can’t install NordVPN on your Apple TV, but by installing it on your router, you’ll still be able to change your location and access new content.
+Certain content on Apple TV or Chromecast may be blocked for viewers in certain locations.
+You can’t install NordVPN on your TV, but by installing it on your router, you’ll still be able to change your location and access new content.

 - Connect more devices.
 NordVPN allows you to connect up to 6 devices, which is already more than enough for most users.
 But did you know that your NordVPN-enabled router counts as only one device?
 If your laptop, smartphone, and desktop PC all connect over your VPN-enabled router, that’s still technically only one device connected.
 It’s not a good idea to abuse this feature because your connection speed and stability may suffer, but it’s an easy way to expand the number of devices your NordVPN subscription covers.